10 PDPA Obligations Every Singapore Business Must Follow

 Key Actions

-- Have a documented Data Breach Response Plan
+- Have a documented Data Breach Response Plan before anything goes wrong

-- Assess whether the breach is notifiable as soon as practicable
+- Assess notifiability as fast as practicable

-- Remediate and prevent recurrence
+- Fix the root cause and prevent recurrence

 For a comprehensive guide, see PDPA Data Breach Notification: Step-by-Step Guide.